Ultrametric Cluster Hierarchies: I Want 'em All!: From Theory to Practice

+Figure \ref{fig:exp_ablation_ultrametrics} demonstrates how the same hierarchy+partition ($k$-median with ground truth $k$) behaves across different HSTs (Cover tree, KD tree, HST-DPO), revealing how the underlying tree structure shapes clustering outcomes.
+Namely, Cover trees construct non-convex regions of similarity, KD trees produce axis-aligned clusterings, while HST-DPOs use spherical divisions.
+The first two require $O(n \log n)$ construction time (assuming constant dimensionality), while HST-DPOs achieve optimal distortion at the expense of $O(n^2)$ runtime.
+Although HSTs traditionally utilize the tree's path distances, this can be transformed to an LCA-tree representation in $O(n)$ time by assigning $d(\eta) = 2 \cdot d_{HST}(\eta, \ell)$ for internal node $\eta$ with any descendant leaf $\ell$.
+Going forward, we use Cover trees as our default HST, with KD trees and HST-DPOs extensively compared in Appendix \ref{app:experiments}.

-\paragraph{Density-Connectivity Distance (dc-dist).} The second ultrametric we use, the dc-dist, is the basis of density-connected clustering algorithms such as DBSCAN~\citep{dbscan} and HDBSCAN~\citep{hdbscan}.
-The dc-dist builds on mutual reachabilities between points to characterize local density:
+\paragraph{Density-Connectivity Distance (dc-dist).} The second ultrametric we use, the dc-dist, forms the foundation of density-connected clustering algorithms such as DBSCAN and HDBSCAN.
+In short, it is the single-linkage distance over the pairwise \emph{mutual-reachabilities} between the points: